On the Viability of Open-Source Financial Rails: Economic Security of Permissionless Consensus: Possibility of a Permissionless and Economically Secure Consensus Protocol

 Can an alternative protocol design achieve the same properties without reliance on an external recovery oracle?
 Can the functionality of the recovery oracle be provided within the protocol?
 This section shows that the answers to these questions are negative.

 The recovery oracle serves several functions.
-It resolves some potential ambiguity among online nodes.\footnote{Under corrupt majority, it is possible that some nodes finalize block $\B$ and other nodes halt without finalizing $\B$, and it is possible that some nodes first-confirm block $\B$ and other nodes first-confirm block $\B'\neq \B$ (and no node finalizes either block $\B$ or block $\B'$).} It resolves potential ambiguity for late-joining nodes.
+It resolves some potential ambiguity among online nodes.\footnote{Under corrupt majority, it is possible that some nodes finalize block $\B$ and other nodes halt without finalizing $\B$, and it is possible that some honest nodes certified block $\B$ and other honest nodes certified block $\B'\conflict \B$ (and no node finalizes either block $\B$ or block $\B'$).} It resolves potential ambiguity for late-joining nodes.
 It discards previous conflicting blocks by providing a new genesis block.
 Last, it informs nodes that halted that they should resume being active.

 It may be possible to implement many of these roles within the protocol.
 Still, without an external recovery oracle, no protocol can guarantee that late-joining nodes adopt the correct ledger, potentially violating consistency for late joiners.